-• Pre-approval (up to 25%) is the process of preparing your project plan before council review and approval.
-This includes some research, contacting possible community partners, investigating potential venues, finding prospective volunteers, and ultimately completing your project proposal.
+- Pre-approval (up to 25%) is the process of preparing your project plan before council review and approval.
+This includes some research, contacting possible community partners, investigating potential venues, finding prospective volunteers, and ultimately completing your project proposal. - Post-approval (up to 25%) is the work of finalizing your research and locking in your logistics after your proposal is approved by GSWNY.
+For example, you might contact your venue and set dates and times for workshops.